ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

         body
-          | The XML body sent with the request, if any
+          | The XML body sent with the request, if any.

           | **returned**: success
           | **type**: str